Steve King: Animal rights

 In February 2010, King tweeted about chasing and shooting a raccoon that had tried to enter his house during a blizzard, prompting criticism from animal rights groups.
 He defended his actions, saying the animal might have been rabid.

 In July 2012, King opposed the McGovern Amendment (to the 2012 Farm Bill) to establish misdemeanor penalties for knowingly attending an organized animal fight and felony penalties for bringing a minor to such a fight.
 He was also one of 39 House members to vote against an upgrade of penalties for transporting fighting animals across state lines in 2007.
 King received a score of zero on the 2012 Humane Society Legislative Fund's Humane Scorecard.
 Afterward, he put out a video clarifying his position, stating that it would be putting animals above humans if it were legal to watch humans fight but not animals.
-The issue prompted a feature segment on The Colbert Report criticizing King's reasoning.
-The main differences cited between human combat sports and dogfights were the ability to choose to participate and the consequences of losing a match.

 On September 24, 2010, comedian Stephen Colbert testified to the House Agriculture Committee about the working conditions of migrant farmworkers.
 King said he wanted to eliminate them, replacing them with "everyday American workers".
 He also said, "Maybe we should be spending less time watching Comedy Central and more time considering all the real jobs that are out there, ones that require real hard labor".
 He praised the "Joe the Plumbers of the world who many days would prefer the aroma of fresh dirt to that of the sewage from American elitists who disparage them even as they flush."
 Colbert, in his faux-conservative character, lampooned King.
 "This is America!
 I don't want a tomato picked by a Mexican!
 I want it picked by an American, then sliced by a Guatemalan, and served by a Venezuelan in a spa where a Chilean gives me a Brazilian."

 In July 2012, King introduced an amendment to the House Farm Bill that would legalize previously banned animal agriculture practices such as tail-docking, using banned arsenic-based drugs in chicken feed, and keeping impregnated pigs in small crates.
 "My language wipes out everything they've done with pork and veal," King said of his amendment.
 The Humane Society of the United States (HSUS) President Wayne Pacelle said the measure could nullify "any laws to protect animals, and perhaps ... laws to protect the environment, workers, or public safety."

 In May 2013, King introduced another amendment to the House Farm Bill, the Protect Interstate Commerce Act (PICA), saying, "PICA blocks states from requiring 'free range' eggs or 'free range' pork."
 In 2014, the controversial provision was dropped.